smasky/SWAT-UQ/docs/index.md

  - **SWAT-UQ-GUI (GUI Version)** - Offers an intuitive graphical interface for streamlined operation, ideal for users seeking minimal coding involvement.

-With SWAT-UQ, users can seamlessly incorporate powerful uncertainty quantification and optimization capabilities into their SWAT-based hydrological modeling projects.
+With the framework of SWAT-UQ, users can seamlessly incorporate powerful uncertainty quantification and optimization capabilities into their SWAT-based hydrological modeling projects.

 ---